deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13232/index.md

 > </details>

-> This table presents the success rates of different web agents on the WebArena benchmark, comparing their performance with and without policy optimization, and showing the relative performance gains achieved through policy optimization.
+> This table presents a comparison of different web agents' performance on the WebArena benchmark, showing their success rates with and without policy optimization, and the relative performance gains achieved through policy optimization.

 {{< table-caption >}}